Form F4 Payment Request Policy

 Documentation of payment transactions is retained per standard procedure.

-Due to the nature of situations requiring special handling, exceptions to standard procedure require additional time to process and, with the exception of rushed checks, may take longer than the standard timeframe for RFP processing.
+Due to the nature of situations requiring special handling, exceptions to standard procedure require additional time to process.
+Please contact Accounts Payable at AccountsPayable@finance.rochester.edu if you have a situation that seems unusual or may require special attention.

 Maintained by the University Controller's Office.
 Problems with this site?
 Please contact our webmaster.